buzzfrog/SensorTag-Azure/README.md

 4\.
 Click on the new Service Bus namespace.

 5\.
-Open the tab *EVENT HUBS* and *Create a New Event Hub* in your Service Bus namespace.
+Open the tab *EVENT HUBS* and click on *Create a New Event Hub* in your Service Bus namespace.

 ![Create new Event Hub](https://github.com/buzzfrog/SensorTag-Azure/blob/master/images/service-bus-create-event-hub-start.png)